MatrixManAtYrService/hello-subflakes/README.md

 #### Cache Complexity
 Since each subflake has its own `flake.lock` it may be necessary to run `nix flake update {some-subflake}` more often than you'd expect.
 I've not decided if this is a bug or a feature.

+#### Absolute Paths
+This is a valid nix flake input: `git+file:///some/path` This is not, supposing you care about purity: `path:../neigbor-subflake`

+This is also not valid: `git+path:../localrepo/neighbor-subflake` But I think that's just an omission.
+I'll request it be added.

+Until then these flakes are using absolute paths: `git:file:///Users/matt/src/hello-subflake/subflake-git`